manips-sai-org/OpenSai/README.md

 ## Usage Instructions

-You can start SAI main application with a given config file in 4 steps:
+You can start OpenSai main application with a given config file in 4 steps:
 1. Start the redis server (if not already running).
 In a new terminal, type `redis-server`
-2. Start the SAI main application and provide a config file as argument.
+2. Start the OpenSai main application and provide a config file as argument.
 The config files must be in the `config_folder/xml_config_files` folder.
 If no config file name is provided, it will use the `single_panda.xml` file by default

 ```
-./bin/SAI_main <optional-config-file-name>
+./bin/OpenSai_main <optional-config-file-name>
 ```

 3. Start the webui server with the generated file from the main application